Understanding the Keto Diet

 When we eat few carbohydrates, our body has to get the energy in another way, and that other way is called ketosis.
 We would take fat, and we would produce from it what so-called ketone bodies.
 Bodies able in order to produce the same chemical substance are the liver, and that is why some amino acids are called ketogenic.

-The more important ketone body is called beta-hydroxybutyrate, and it is produced after a cascade of reaction, from the fat stored in our bodies, and taking part in it a great quantity of energy, especially in the first days of diet.
+The more important ketone body is called beta-hydroxybutyrate, and it is produced after a cascade of reactions from the fat stored in our bodies and taking part in it a great quantity of energy, especially in the first days of diet.
 The production of that body is relatively difficult, especially if the liver isn’t particularly trained to produce it.

 After production, it is taken by all the tissues and used as an energy source instead of glucose or other substrates.
 Few tissues won’t have the necessary enzyme.
 These tissues are conditioned by other substrates but are not vital.
 The two most important tissues that are not capable of using beta-hydroxybutyrate are the red blood cells and the liver.